Taj Mahal: You Don't Have To Go Home, But You've Got To Get Out Of Here (In 3 Hours)

 Construction took 16 years, according to UNESCO.
 A mosque, guesthouse and courtyard were added a few years later.

-And nearly 400 years after that, officials are trying balance accessibility to the site with preserving its integrity.
+Nearly 400 years after that, officials are trying balance accessibility to the site with preserving its integrity.

 UNESCO has said measures should be taken to ensure "the property maintains the existing conditions," especially under the strains of heavy visitation.